⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 The large summit cairn of Spread Eagle Mountain (Mount Roche).
 The surrounding red argillite makes for a colourful platform.

 The view to the south and into Waterton National Park from the summit.
 Sofa Mountain is in the distance on the far left and Mount Yarrow is in the foreground on the left.
 Due to our late start, we had to forgo hiking over to its summit.
-Cloudy Junior and Cloudy Ridge are in the centre and in the distant centre is Mount Galwey.
+Cloudy Junior, Cloudy Ridge and Mount Dungarvan are to the left of centre, and on the right is Mount Glendowan.

 Gazing back along the summit ridge to the west.
 Our descent route would go down the scree slopes beneath the cliffs on the lower right hand side and out the drainage to the road.

 The view east from the summit toward Lethbridge.

 Part of Nugara’s scrambling route off of the east side of Spread Eagle Mountain.
 Colour abounds among the mountains in the Castle!
 (Photo by Jeff Lang)

 Jeff and I on the summit of Spread Eagle Mountain (Mount Roche).